trimstray/the-book-of-secret-knowledge/README.md

 If this project is useful and important for you or if you really like _the-book-of-secret-knowledge_, you can bring **positive energy** by giving some **good words** or **supporting this project**.
 Thank you!

+## :newspaper: &nbsp;Updates

+GitHub exposes an [RSS/Atom](https://github.com/trimstray/the-book-of-secret-knowledge/commits.atom) feed of the commits, which may also be useful if you want to be kept informed about all changes.

 ## :ballot_box_with_check: &nbsp;ToDo

 - [ ] Add new stuff...